Agriculture in ancient Rome: Land

 Columella describes land as being classified into three types of terrain which he calls champaign (sloping plains), hills with a gradual but gentle rise, and wooded, verdant mountain highlands.
 Of soil, he says there are six qualities: fat or lean, loose or compact, moist or dry.
 The permutations of these qualities producing many varieties of soils.
 Columella quotes Vergil's comment that loose soil is "what we rival when we plough".
 Of the most preferred types of soil he says the best is fat and loose soil that is the least costly and most productive, then fat and dense which is productive though requiring more effort, and after these are the moist soils.

 Religious Practices and Agricultural Deities

 Agricultural success in ancient Rome was closely linked with religious observance.
 The Romans worshipped a pantheon of agricultural deities, including Ceres, the goddess of grain and fertility, and Saturn, the god of sowing and time.
 Festivals such as the Cerialia were held in honor of Ceres, and the Saturnalia celebrated agricultural bounty and social inversion.
 These events were marked by sacrifices, games, and communal feasting, symbolizing the Romans’ belief in divine favor as essential to successful farming.
+According to Arnobius, Puta is the goddess who presided over pruning.